PRIMARY CURRICULUM

 AS / A2 level courses are offered in about 12 subject areas.
 At the end of the course, the relevant examination boards grade entrants from A to E. All five grades from A to E are recognised as passes, with grade A being the highest level of pass.

 For entrance to a university degree course a minimum of two A level passes at E or above is usually required.
 In practice, however, three A levels are often needed.
 Two AS levels are generally accepted as the equivalent of one A level.
 For many courses the pass grades need to be high.
-For example, entry to courses in Medicine and Veterinary Science often requires passes at grade A in three subjects as well as very good passes at GCSE level.
+For example, entry to courses in Medicine and Veterinary Science often requires passes at grade A in three subjects as well as very good passes at the GCSE level.
 For many careers a minimum of two good Advanced level passes is required.